hatlabs/sh-wg/index.md

   For example, if you have 12V power cables pulled to your steering pedestal but have little room for pulling the NMEA 2000 cable required for new instruments, you can use two SH-wg devices to connect the steering pedestal devices to your main network.
 - Connect your boat network wirelessly to a Signal K server, allowing advanced data processing and visualization.

-SH-wg is open hardware and both the electronics hardware design files and software source code are available for free download and customization.
+SH-wg is open hardware and both the [electronics hardware design](https://github.com/hatlabs/SH-wg-hardware) files and [software source code](https://github.com/hatlabs/SH-wg-firmware) are available on GitHub for free download and customization.

-SH-wg is available for purchase at the Hat Labs web store.
+SH-wg is available for purchase at the [Hat Labs web store](https://hatlabs.fi).

 ### Trademarks

 FIXME: Add generic trademark clause

-## Support and Warranty

-## Hacking